Back to: LINQ Tutorial For Beginners and Professionals

 Output: c C b B a A

-When to Use LINQ OrderByDescending Method in C#?
+When should you use the LINQ OrderByDescending Method in C#?

 - Top-N Queries: When you need to retrieve the top N elements with the highest values according to a specific criterion, you can use OrderByDescending to sort the data and then use methods like Take to limit the result set.
 Example: Retrieving the top 10 highest-scoring players in a game leaderboard.